 On Thurs.
 11 Aug. rain fell all day.
 We used the time to rest in our tent.
 Even after nearly seven weeks in Qinghai, we still were not fully accustomed to the high altitude.
 Long drives, long walks, and intensive birding tax one much more at elev.
 4000 m (13,120 ft.) than at lower elevations.

 The camp became our little world.
 Because we had set our tent on higher, sandier soil, and because I dug a little ditch on the periphery, the floor stayed dry.
 To block the wind blowing off the lake, I parked our Sportage close to the north side of the tent.
 We ate freeze-dried beef stew from Mountain House, the same brand I used while hiking the Grand Canyon in the 1980s.
 In the morning, when it was only drizzling, I took a bath using creek water we collected in empty Nongfu Spring bottles.
 Earlier in the trip, Elaine and I invested 20 yuan in a shovel, and with it I had dug a latrine.
 Elaine and I were clean, dry, and well-fed in our neat little camp in the wilderness.

 During a break in the rain, I emerged and set my Swarovski scope atop my Manfrotto tripod and head.
 My 360-degree scan of the vast plain and lake took a full hour.
-From a distance of about 2000 m, I watched a Tibetan Fox dig up and devour a pika.
-I counted 8 Eurasian Hoopoe, one of which flew into our camp; watched a flying Common Raven analyze our camp; and admired the snow-clad peaks north of the lake.
+From a distance of about 2000 meters/yards, I watched a Tibetan Fox dig up and devour a pika.
+I counted 8 Eurasian Hoopoe, one of which flew into our camp; watched a flying Common Raven scrutinize our camp; and admired the snow-clad peaks north of the lake.

 LITTLE STINT AT HALA LAKE